INRIA/scikit-learn-mooc/slides/linear_model.md

 Linear models are easy to understand and fast to train.
 They are typically good baselines.

-We will cover intuitions on how they work, in particular in a machine learning settings.
+We will cover intuitions on how they work in a machine learning settings.

 ---